 What does it mean to say “I love you”?

-Ariadne is a single, forty-something writer and mother embroiled in an affair with a married man.
-At the core of her current work, a manuscript about the declaration of love, is the need to understand why: why her lover has returned to his wife, why their relationship still lingers in her mind, why she’s unable to conquer her longing.
-Lacking answers and struggling financially, she joins a research study in which she’s paid to live with an AI device called Dirk.
+Ariadne is a single, fortysomething writer and mother embroiled in an affair with a married man.
+At the core of her current manuscript, a book about the declaration of love, is the need to understand why: why her lover has returned to his wife, why their relationship still lingers in her mind, why she’s unable to conquer her longing.
+To make ends meet while writing, she joins a research study in which she’s paid to live with an AI device called Dirk.

-But the study quickly enters unchartered territory.
-Capable of mapping Ariadne’s brain—and to some extent reading her mind—the AI calls into question issues of both privacy and consciousness: how we communicate our thoughts to others, what it means to embody our desires, and whether we ought to act on them.
+But the study quickly enters uncharted territory.
+Capable of mapping Ariadne’s brain—and, to some extent, reading her mind—Dirk calls into question issues of both privacy and consciousness: how we communicate our thoughts to others, what it means to embody our desires, and whether we ought to act on them.